 The Influencing Factors section of this report contains additional information on the factors that will influence the PDMP ecosystem and require additional evaluation.

 Proposed Medicaid Prescriber Tool Data Views

-The following screenshots are highlights from the data views that will be seen by the prescriber.
+The following screenshots are highlights from the data views that will be seen by the prescriber through the OpiSafe application.